Pipshag/dotfiles_nord/README.md

 # Personal Dotfiles
 Here is a collection of my dotfiles that tries to integrate the Nord-theme as much as possible.
 At the moment only the [Waybar](https://github.com/Alexays/Waybar) configuration is publicly released, hopefully the rest will follow as well.
+EDIT: I also uploaded configuration files for, and, related to sway but they rely on a specific set of appliations.
+Feel free to use what you like.

 ### Screenshots